gideon-ogunbanjo/WeatherWhiz/README.md

 - Detailed information: WeatherWhiz provides detailed information about weather conditions such as the sunrise and sunset time, humidity, visibility, and atmospheric pressure.

 ### API
 WeatherWhiz uses [Open Weather Map API](https://openweathermap.org/api) to fetch the latest weather information for cities and places around the globe.
-Open Weather Map API provides accurate and up-to-date weather data in real-time.
+Open Weather Map API provides accurate and up-to-date extensive weather data in real-time.

 ### Date Created
 April 2023